markcmiller86/hello-numerical-world/README.md

 # Hello Numerical World
+For a complete, hands-on lesson involving this simple HPC/CSE application, please see the [ATPESC-2020 hands on lesson](docs/index.md).

 This is an implementation of an application for solving one dimensional heat conduction problems.
 It is the functional equivalent of a *Hello World* application for HPC/CSE.